embark-framework/embark-site/source/docs/quick_start.md

 ### Start a blockchain node or let Embark start it for you

-Note: starting in Embark 3.1 the command `embark run` will automatically start a blockchain node if one is not already started, you may therefore skip this step.
+Note: starting in Embark 3.1, the command `embark run` will automatically start a blockchain node if one isn't already running.
+You may, therefore, skip this step.

 You can run a REAL ethereum node for development purposes: